History of Gabe Newell in Timeline

 1971: First Game Played

-In 1971, Gabe Newell played the Burroughs mainframe version of Star Trek, which was the first game he ever played.
+In 1971, Gabe Newell played a Burroughs mainframe version of the Star Trek game, which was the first game he ever played.

-In 1980, Gabe Newell enrolled at Harvard University.
+In 1980, Gabe Newell enrolled at Harvard University to study programming.

 1995: Windows 95 vs Doom

-On August 24, 1996, Gabe Newell and Mike Harrington founded the video game company Valve, inspired by Michael Abrash's move from Microsoft to id Software.
+On August 24, 1996, Gabe Newell and Mike Harrington founded the video game company Valve after being inspired by Michael Abrash's move to id to work on Quake.

 1996: Founded Valve Corporation

-In 1996, Gabe Newell and Mike Harrington left Microsoft to establish Valve Corporation, initiating the development of their first game, Half-Life.
+In 1996, Gabe Newell and Mike Harrington left Microsoft to found Valve Corporation, with the purpose of funding the development of their first game.

 1998: Half-Life Release

-In 1998, Gabe Newell and Mike Harrington funded the development and release of Half-Life, Valve's first game, which became a critical and commercial success.
+In 1998, Gabe Newell and Mike Harrington funded the development and release of Valve's first game, the first-person shooter Half-Life, which achieved critical and commercial success.

 2000: Harrington Leaves Valve